GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 18 hours + 3 hours per tier

 **Effect**: You produce a trap which possesses a 2 yard cone-shaped trigger.
-This trigger may be set to activate based on visual changes (such as light changing), sound, or the presnce of a creature.
+This trigger may be set to activate based on visual changes (such as light changing), sound, or the presence of a creature.
 Additionally you may set the trap to delay its activation by a number of rounds up to its tier.
 Once the trap itself activates, it secretly inflicts a toxic attack against each creature within the cone.
 This attack does not inflict a wound like normal.
 The trap then disappears.
 For the remainder of the spell, the caster may use their reaction to force any creatures they perceive which were successfully attacked to succeed a [Fort] save or have their hitpoints reduced by 1.

 **At Higher Tiers**: For each tier beyond minimum, trap's cone is increased by 1 yard.